Production with SURE - Best Practices

 Following these simple guidelines enables you to get the best quality results in the shortest time possible.

-Get oriented (aero-triangulated) imagery.
+Use oriented (aero-triangulated) imagery.
 SURE supports a wide range of orientation formats (Inpho prj, gori, ...).
 The production of high-quality results requires high-quality orientations (error below 2 pixels).
+Direct georeferencing can usually not meet this requirement.

 Create a shapefile delimiting the region of interest for the processing.
 Ensure that the input imagery fully covers the selected area.